christianhelle/pyautodata/docs/pypi.md

+# This project has been renamed and moved to [AutoFaker](https://pypi.org/project/autofaker/)

 A Python library designed to minimize the setup/arrange phase of your unit tests by removing the need to manually write code to create anonymous variables as part of a test cases setup/arrange phase.